xcart/xcart-docs/_pages/kb_en/modules/call_for_price.md

    * **Save** the changes.

 2. Per product variant
-   * Enable the 'Call for price' option for the product as described above;
+   * Enable the 'Call for price' option for a product as described above;
    * Open the _Variants_ tab of the Product details page;
    * Locate the _Cart_ icon opposite the product variant:
      <div class="ui stackable two column grid">